Jennifer Saunders: 2000s

-Saunders wrote and starred in a comedy drama about a Women's Institute entitled Jam & Jerusalem, also known as Clatterford in the United States.
+Saunders wrote and starred in a comedy drama about a Women's Institute titled Jam & Jerusalem, also known as Clatterford in the United States.
 The first series aired in 2006, the second in 2008, and the third in 2009 on BBC One.
 The show starred David Mitchell, Sally Phillips, and Sue Johnston, as well as Dawn French and Joanna Lumley.

 In 2007, Saunders and psychologist Tanya Byron wrote BBC Two's The Life and Times of Vivienne Vyle about a neurotic daytime talk show host.
 The show ran for one series.
 Saunders played the eponymous character whose programme features crude headlines such as "Wife a slapper?
 Lie detector reveals all".

 Also in 2007, the final series of French & Saunders aired.
 A Bucket o' French & Saunders featured a compilation of old and new sketches and aired on BBC One in September 2007.
 It was the third show she had written in a year.
 In 2008 and 2009, French & Saunders completed their final live tour, French & Saunders: Still Alive.

 Saunders appeared on the "Star in a Reasonably Priced Car" segment of BBC Two's motoring show Top Gear, posting a lap time of 1:46.1s, making her the fifth-fastest guest ever in the car that was used at that time.
 A self-confessed petrolhead, she has a passion for Alfa Romeos and has so far owned four.